 The bowling club is small friendly club run and managed by its members and it's committee.

 The Club warmly welcomes all new and experienced bowlers who wish to try out or continue participation in this enjoyable sport.

-The Bowling season is from mid April to the end of September and Members can access the green at any time after midday to sunset.
+The Bowling season is from mid April to the end of September and Members can access the green at any time after 1.00pm to sunset.
 Members regularly take part

 in a variety of outside competitions – individual, pairs, triples and rinks.
 Members also participate in club competitions, friendly games against other clubs and special events.

 The bowling green has 5 outdoor rinks and is affiliated to SBA and both men’s and ladies indoors county associations.